Virginia-iGEM/igem-wikibrick/wiki/README.md

 A live build can be published with `gulp live`.
 This will generate files almost identical to the development build, except for the fact that all image templates will be replaced with their URLs hosted on `2018.igem.org` instead of their local paths in the build direcotry.
 In addition to building these files, `gulp live` will also automatically initiate an upload of all compiled HTML, CSS and JS to `2018.igem.org/Team:Virginia`.
 You will need to enter your username and password for this to work, so don't just livebuild and leave.

+### Details

+TODO: Detailed explanation of build pipeline for future teams.

 ## Todo

 - Add bower, enabling bootstrap and future packages as managed dependencies